flutter-id/covidTRACKER/README.md

 ## Features:

 - Status Record
-- History Recording Where From and Where to Patient Go Through Google Maps API
 - Story to Write Your Opinion
 - Written on Laravel as Backend
 - Written on Dart Flutter as Mobile Application